WorldVistA/VistA/Documentation/generateViViaNAndDox.rst

 This option increases the generation time significantly, and, therefore is not selected by default.

-The following variables are required for both Cache and GT.M environments.
+The following variables are required for both IRIS and GT.M environments.

 +---------------------------+---------------------------------------------------------------+
 | Variable Name             |       Description                                             |